ReactION-js/ReactION/README.md

 - [ ] Clicking on the node triggering associated React component file
 - [ ] Re-rendering on save
 - [ ] Node color difference based on its status

-## Add Browser Preview for the Ultimate Experience
-You can enable in-editor HTML preview by installing [Browser Preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview)
+- [ ] Time Traveling your React application

-## Changing Default Settings
+## Configuring ReactION's Default Settings
-You can change the following default seetings in the Configuration file:
+You can change the following default settings in the Configuration file:
 - React Tree View Theme
-- Server to launch when starting the extension

-Configure by using the following configuration:
+- Change the server port that ReactION listens to
+- Change whether or not to have an external Chrome instance

+You can configure ReactION's default settings through the ReactION-config.json file as such:

 ```json
 {